 Generally, after six years of successful practice, associates are considered for partnership.
 A partner is expected to have developed a sufficient book of work to support a practice.
 We have associates who choose not to assume the risks and responsibilities of partnership and continue as senior associates.
 At Ogilvie, we pride ourselves on our flexibility to accommodate variations in the way a partner or an associate wishes to practice.

 As an articling student, you are not required to bill a minimum number of hours.
 You will be required to record your time, both billable and non-billable.
 Once you become an associate, time recording is a mandatory process.
 Associates have a target of 1,500 billed hours and 1,300 receipted.
 Associates who exceed that target or develop business will be considered for a performance bonus.
 To be a successful lawyer in private practice, it is necessary as a student, an associate and a partner to put a substantial number of hours into all aspects of the practice.

-Ogilvie offices occupy two floors of the Canadian Western Bank building located in the heart of downtown Edmonton.
-Each student will have a fully furnished and equipped office with internet access as well as access to our electronic library, which includes Westlaw.
+Ogilvie offices occupy the 28th floor of the Stantec Tower, located in the centre of the city’s ICE District.
+Each student will have a fully furnished and equipped office with internet access and access to our electronic library, including Westlaw.
 You will have the support of the legal assistant of your principal or sub-principal during your rotation.